 There are a few different ways that this level of interest in shorting FirstEnergy shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against FirstEnergy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against FirstEnergy.

 Find out more about how you can short FirstEnergy stock.

 FirstEnergy's environmental, social and governance track record